 Uncertainty in breast, prostate, and colorectal cancer: implications for supportive care

-Shaha, Maya, Cox, Carol L., Talman, Kirsi and Kelly, Daniel (2008) Uncertainty in breast, prostate, and colorectal cancer: implications for supportive care.
+Shaha, Maya and Cox, Carol L. and Talman, Kirsi and Kelly, Daniel (2008) Uncertainty in breast, prostate, and colorectal cancer: implications for supportive care.
 Journal of Nursing Scholarship, 40 (1). pp. 60-67.
 ISSN 0743-5150

 Full text is not in this repository.

 |Date Deposited:||31 Dec 2009 05:55|